Qinying-Liu/Awesome-Open-Vocabulary-Semantic-Segmentation/README.md

 ## Feedback

-If you find this project helpful, please consider giving it a star.

 If you have any suggestions or find missing papers, please don't hesitate to contact me.

 - [e-mail](mailto:lydyc@mail.ustc.edu.cn)
 - [pull request](https://github.com/Qinying-Liu/Awesome-Open-Vocabulary-Semantic-Segmentation/pulls)

+If you find this project helpful, please consider giving it a star ⭐.